tam499/CS305_Module05/README.md

   * Appropriately handle race conditions to create a deterministic OS Simulator

 This project will be licensed under the [GNU General Public License v2.0](LICENSE)

+##Zachary Hallemeyer Contributions

+  * I will work on reading in meta and config data